Laura Fuentes

 How to Cook Chicken Thighs in a Pan

-Chop the onions.
-Wash and cut the carrots and potatoes into even pieces so they cook all at the same time.
+2. Prep the veggies: chop the onions, and cut the carrots and potatoes into even pieces so they cook all at the same time.

 Skin Up or Skin Down first?

-How to Tell if Chicken Thighs are Undercooked
+How to Know if Chicken Thighs are Done

-To check for doneness, using a sharp knife, slice the middle of the chicken thigh (at the thickest point) and check that the meat inside is white and there are no pink edges or veins showing.
+If you don’t have a meat thermometer, use a sharp knife to slice the middle of the chicken thigh (at the thickest point) and check that the meat inside is white and no pink edges or veins are showing.

 Tips for Juicy Chicken Thighs

-A large skillet with enough room for the chicken thighs, at least 12-inches.
+Use a large skillet with enough room for the chicken thighs, at least 12 inches.

 Season generously with salt and pepper and any other seasonings the recipe calls for -don't skip!